status-im/nim-style-guide/src/interop.md

 * introducing Nim idioms such as generics
 * adapting the [error handling](./errors.md) model

+The C ABI serves as the "lingua franca" of interop - the [C guide](./interop.c.md) in particular can be studied for topics not covered in the other language-specific sections.

 ## Calling Nim code from other languages

-Nim code can be compiled both as a shared and static library, and used from other languages.
+Nim code can be compiled both as shared and static libraries and thus used from other languages.

 When calling Nim from other languages, care must be taken to first initialize the garbage collector, at least once for every thread.

 Garbage collector initialization is a two-step process:

 * the garbage collector itself must be inititialized with a call to `setupForeignThreadGc`
+* `nimGC_setStackBottom` must be called to establish the starting point of the stack
-* `nimGC_setStackBottom` must be called whenever it is possible that the exported function is being called from a "shorter" stack frame
+  * this function must be called in all places where it is possible that the exported function is being called from a "shorter" stack frame

 Typically, this is solved with a "library initialization" call that users of the library should call near the beginning of every thread (ie in their `main` or thread entry point function):